elotroalex/chiens/_texts/translation.md

 - but one burst of pack-ice laughter
 - but one desperate pearl necklace
 - but one outdated calendar
-- but the taste the vertigo the luxury of the intoxicating sacrilege.
+- but the taste, the vertigo, the luxury of intoxicating sacrilege.

 ---